-Our Islamic finance lawyers have extensive experience in structuring, documenting and negotiating complex transactions and developing innovative Shari'ah-compliant techniques, including in relation to Murabaha, Ijara, Wakala, Istisna, Salam, Mudaraba, Musharaka and other structures including Sukuk issues.
-Our knowledge and insight enable clients to successfully navigate the complexities surrounding these structures.
-We have built excellent relationships with the leading Islamic banks and Shari'ah scholars.
+Our Islamic finance specialists have extensive experience in structuring, documenting and negotiating complex transactions and developing innovative Shari'ah-compliant techniques, including in relation to bank finance, regulation, project finance, hedging and swap transactions, funds and other structures including sukuk issuances (both asset-based and asset-backed).

-Our regional Islamic finance team has worked on some of the largest and most high-profile Islamic finance transactions in the Middle East and elsewhere in the world, including advising on many of the "firsts" in Islamic finance:
+Our Islamic finance team has worked on some of the largest and most high-profile Islamic finance transactions in the Middle East and elsewhere in the world, including advising on many of the "firsts" in Islamic finance, including:

 View all lawyers in Islamic Finance

 Ranked 1# Legal Advisor – Sukuk & Islamic Financing (issuer adviser)

 EMEA Finance Middle East Banking Awards 2016

 Winner: Energy and Natural Resources Law Award, Saudi Arabia Deal of the Year and Structured Finance Law Award

 IJGlobal Middle East Awards 2015